 We seek to obtain patents, copyright registrations, and trademark registrations to protect our proprietary positions whenever possible and wherever practical.
-As of December 31, 2021, we owned approximately 6,430 granted patents in the U.S. and foreign countries.
-As of December 31, 2021, we had approximately 1,000 U.S. and foreign patent applications pending.
+As of December 31, 2022, we owned approximately 6,530 granted patents in the U.S. and foreign countries and had approximately 870 U.S. and foreign patent applications pending.
 Foreign patents and patent applications are mostly counterparts of our U.S. patents.
-During 2021, we were granted approximately 485 patents in the U.S. and in foreign countries.
+During 2022, we were granted approximately 376 patents in the U.S. and in foreign countries.